Real-normalized differentials and the elliptic Calogero-Moser system: The elliptic Calogero-Moser system

-{}From the explicit formulas (\ref{cmlax}) for $L$ one sees that each $r_i$ is a meromorphic function on $E$ with a pole of order $i$ at $z=0$.
-As shown in \cite{kr-cm}, near $z=0$ the characteristic polynomial $R(k,z)$ admits a factorization of the form
+{}From the explicit formula \eqref{matrixL} for $L(z)$ one sees that each $r_i(z)$ is a meromorphic function of $z\in E$ with a pole of order $i$ at $z=0$.
+As shown in \cite{kr-cm}, near $z=0$ the polynomial $R(k,z)$ admits a factorization of the form